 If you like getting design inspiration by looking at excellent blog designs, you’ll love our new gallery site Blog Design Heroes.

 One of the greatest benefits of blog platforms is that they make it easy to quickly get new content onto the site without the need to spend time on the design and layout of each page/post.
 Once the theme is set, all you have to do is create the content and hit publish.
-However, this can also be a negative as well.
-With the ease of publishing new content it’s extremely easy to overlook the importance of the design and it’s impact on the blog overall.
+However it’s extremely easy to overlook the importance of the design and it’s impact on the blog overall.

 As part of the testing phase of theme development a considerable amount of evaluation should be done to help you to create the most effective theme possible.
-Additionally, it’s a good idea to periodically evaluate your existing theme to make sure it is still meeting your needs as well as those of your visitors.
-Because blogs are constantly changing and adding new content, you may find that occasional tweaks and updates to the theme are necessary.
+You should frequently ask yourself is my blog effective?
+Additionally it’s a good idea to evaluate your existing theme to make sure it still meets the needs of your visitors.

 1. Is it search engine-friendly?